UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 25
 ```

 Notice in this case we have the name of the dataframe within the `len` brackets.
-That's because  `len` is a function whereas the others are attributes.
+That's because  `len` is a function whereas the others are methods.
 This is going to be discussed later in this course.
 For now, be aware that sometimes we are going to be specifying the dataframe before the tool we are using and sometimes within it.

 Notes: Script here.
 <html>